Advice from our judges on how to maximise your points

 (covers both your poster and the presentation on the day of the conference)

-This information is designed to help you prepare your poster and your presentation and to signpost some helpful resources
+Once you have had your abstract accepted, this information is designed to help you prepare your poster and your presentation and to signpost some helpful resources

 Scale of the problem

-Your aim and the intervention
+QI only - Your aim and the intervention

 QI only - Use of PDSA cycles

 • Use the Plan-Do-Study-Act format to describe how you tested your ideas (minimum 3) to see if they led to an improvement.
 Be clear about what you learned during each test and how you decided on your next test.

 • How did you implement the proposed change?

 • What staff or other groups were involved?